 The TV world is always pushing the latest new thing, whether it's 4K resolution, bigger and brighter display panels, and smart functions that range from streaming movies to managing a house full of smart home devices.
 What if you just want a TV, and don't want to pay a lot?
 We've looked at several TVs, all priced at $250 or less, to tell you which looked and sounded the best, and which offer better-than-average features.

 That low price doesn’t mean you have to give up everything, though.
 Connected functions like web browsing and streaming through Netflix and Amazon video have become so affordable as to be almost everywhere, and even in the lower priced sets we reviewed, you can still enjoy all of the content and capability you love.

-We tested six budget-friendly TVs, ranging from 32 inches up to 40 inches, comparing them side by side and testing each one under lab conditions.
+We tested several budget-friendly TVs, ranging from 32 inches up to 40 inches, comparing them side by side and testing each one under lab conditions.
 We’ve ranked them here from best to worst, so read on to find the best bargain TVs available.

 When you’re shopping in the $250-and-under range, you’ll need to be prepared to make some compromises.
 The biggest limitation will be size, since you’ll be looking at sets that are 40-inches or smaller.
 Current standards like 4K ultra HD are out of the question, so you’ll be looking at full HD panels the only offer 1080p, or even standard HD at 720p.
 And don’t expect anything like the slim, sleek designs you’ve seen in store displays; in this price range, you’re looking at chunky plastic construction and boxy, bulky designs.